 The Jury Lands (known popularly as Camp 30) Trail

-A trail through the Jury Lands site linking Concession Street East with Sprucewood Crescent will be officially opened in 2016.
+A trail through the Jury Lands site linking Concession Street East with Sprucewood Crescent was officially opened in 2016.
 It forms part of the eventual circle of green envisioned for a continuous trail system surrounding Bowmanville of which the land and creeks overseen by Valleys 2000, and within which the Jury Lands reside, are a major component.

 The buildings and land on the Jury Lands site constantly remind us of its status as one of the earliest established training schools in Ontario for “delinquent” boys in the 1920s (and later girls as well), reflecting a new psychology of reform over punishment in everything from its programming to its prairie architecture distinction.